Updated

 • 1 million token context window — equivalent to roughly 1,500 pages of text or 30,000 lines of code

-• Nano Banana Pro image generation and editing
+• Advanced image generation and editing

 • NotebookLM advanced features